Your Next Printer: Laser, Inkjet or All-In-One?

 The price gap between toner and ink narrows when you look at remanufactured cartridges, which can cost 25% to 70% less than OEM cartridges.
 It’s hard to compare cost-per-page in the remanufactured market because prices vary a lot from one recycler to another, and so does the amount of ink or toner supplied.
 See my article Should You Buy Discount Inkjet Cartridges? for my recommendations on suppliers for discount ink cartridges.
 And whether you go with laser or inkjet, always look for high capacity cartridges available because that will drive cost per page even lower.

 Some printer vendors unfairly try to prevent you from buying third-party or refilled inkjet cartridges.
 In my article HP Playing Dirty Tricks?
-I tell the story of my HP printer suddenly telling me that all of my inkjet cartridges appeared to be "damaged," and how I found a solution.
+I told the story of my HP printer suddenly telling me that all of my inkjet cartridges appeared to be "damaged," and how I found a solution.

 So to summarize the laser vs. inkjet decision: